Holy Name Cathedral (Chicago): Cathedral altar

 Six tons of monolithic red-black Rosso Imperiale di Solberga granite forms the mensa or table top of the altar.
 The pedestal is encircled by a bronze bas-relief depicting Old Testament scenes of sacrificial offerings and preparation: Abel's offering of the first sacrifice, the priest Melchizedek giving bread and wine, Abraham's willingness to sacrifice his son Isaac, and the Prophet Elijah receiving bread and water from the Angel of the Lord for strength to continue on his journey.
 The consecrated altar contains relics, or actual artifacts from the bodies of Saint John the Apostle and Saint Timothy.

 Cathedra of the See of Chicago

 A cathedra, or bishop's throne, is what makes the church a cathedral.
-It is from this chair that Sedes Chicagiensis, or See of Chicago, is presided over by the archbishop of Chicago.
+It is from this chair that Sedes Chicagiensis, or the See of Chicago, is presided over by the archbishop of Chicago.
 Unlike most Roman Catholic cathedra, the Cathedra of the See of Chicago is plain and simple.
 Its back contains three panels depicting the first Christian teachers: Christ in the center panel, Saint Peter to his right, and Saint Paul to his left.